hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 2. Assign permissions to managed identities

-3. Create a Runbook

-4. Authenticate to Exchange Online with managed Identities
+3. Create a Runbook that authenticates to and manages Exchange Online with managed Identities

-5. Manage Exchange Online with PowerShell

 You can skip to the [Getting Started](#getting-started) section if you already know the basic requirements.